Can you see everything on a day in Venice? No, but you can certainly see many amazing highlights! In this article, I’ll

 How do you get to Venice?

-Venice is very easily accessible by train from all over Italy (for example from Verona), and a great stop when you plan to visit Northern Italy by train.
+Venice is very easily accessible by train from all over Italy, and a great stop when you plan to visit Northern Italy by train.
 When you get off the Venezia Santa Lucia station, you are immediately at the Grand Canal.
 Train tickets can be bought online on the Italia Rail website or at the stations.

 You can also go to Venice by car via the Ponte della Libertà.
 You can park at Tronchetto and there are also several parking garages near Piazzale Roma.